graceebc9/ADSProject/README.md

 # ADSProject
 Project is structure using the Access, Assess and Address data structure
-1. Price data loaded from web
+1. Price data loaded from web into MARIA DB
-2. Postcode data loaded from local file
+2. Postcode data loaded from local file into MARIA DB
-3. Extra feature for modelling: POI calculated for each test data lat/lon using OSM API
+3. Extra feature for modelling: POI calculated on the fly for each test data lat/lon using OSM API

+To use code
+1.Update databaseconfig file with your own environment file, detailing passwords etc. for logging into your database 2.Run ADS_Assesment_toRUn.ipynb updating the variables of interest (note that the Access only needs be run once in order to load the SQL database)

 Shortcomings of the project:
 1. Pulling the Points of Interest takes a long time (~5 minutes per lat/lon) - these are cached when run locally which then speeds up future runs